arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Typesofcurriculumgoals/Thecontentofthesciencecurriculum/Shortcomingsofthesciencecurriculum/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Shortcomings of the science curriculum
+title: 'Shortcomings of the science curriculum '
-"
-nav_order: Shortcomingsofthesciencecurriculum
-has_children: false
 ---
 # Shortcomings of the science curriculum